HIPPOLabUF/.github/profile/README.md

 💻 Catch up with our projects and research over at our [publications page](https://hippo.ece.ufl.edu/publications/).

-🍿 Did you know that hippos tend to live in herds of around 10 to 20 individuals?
-(Source: [National Geographic](https://www.natgeokids.com/uk/discover/animals/general-animals/ten-hippo-facts/))
+🍿 Did you know that hippos tend to live in herds of around 10 to 20 individuals? ([Source](https://www.natgeokids.com/uk/discover/animals/general-animals/ten-hippo-facts/))

 🧙 As a not so ancient proverb says, "strive to *be like soup*."